PB Guild By-Laws

 ARTICLE IV.
 DUES: The Guild’s activities shall be funded through the use of annual membership dues, assessments, and fees charged to the individuals who take part in the Association’s various activities.
 Except for any excess fees refunded as provided hereafter, all the funds collected by the Guild shall be used by it to provide for the various activities permitted by these Articles.

 SECTION 1.
-Dues for Active Members and Associate Members will be established by vote of the Active Members.
-Any change in dues will be proposed by the Treasurer and voted by a 2/3 majority of Active Members in attendance at the April meeting to take effect for the following year.
+Dues for Active Members and Emeritus Members will be established by vote of the Active Members.
+Any change in dues will be proposed by the Treasurer and voted by a two-thirds (2/3) majority of the Active Members in attendance at the time that the dues amount is determined.
+The dues amount will take effect on September 1, or immediately if a change in dues is warranted and voted on by a two-thirds (2/3) majority of the active members present at the regular monthly meeting.

 SECTION 2.
 The full year's dues are payable at the September meeting, or may be mailed to the Treasurer in the first two weeks of September.
 New members who join after January will pay 1/2 dues.